Szczepaniak-M/InterProcessChat/README.md

 File with source code of `server` file.
 The task of this code is to process a request from users, sending message to other users / groups through the server and receiving messages from other users through the server.
 Functions of server:
+- read data about users and groups from `config.txt`
 - Verifying the process of logging in by client
 - Management the lists of users, online users and groups
 - Sending list of online users to the client